jackpot-666/higurashi/README.md

 # higurashi_adds
-Some adds for Higurashi no Naku Koro ni
+Some things for Higurashi no Naku Koro ni